dan-tu/RPGBot/README.md

 The back end will be hosted using Node.Js on my local computer via Ngrok (will eventually be moved to Azure).

 ### Database
-player data (exp, level, etc.) will be stored in a SQL database.
+Player data (exp, level, etc.) will be stored in a SQL database.
 The schema of the database is currently:

 Players (PRIMARY KEY psid, IGN, level, exp, max_health, damage, defense)